 Work done Findings and recommendations Action priority Management response / timetable for action Significant risk areas - continued 3.
-LGPS defined benefit pension scheme deficit provision - the ris sk that the valuation, accounting entries and/or rela ated disclosu ures may be materially misstated.
-Obtain 2022 actuarial valuations and reports, review and benchmark the key data and underlying assumptions used by the actuary to calculate the deficit liability, in order to ensure that these appear reasonable.
-Review the related disclosures in the financial statements to ensure that this is complete and compliant.
+LGPS defined benefit pension scheme deficit provision - the risk that the valuation, accounting entries and/or rel ated disclosi ures may be materially misstated.
+Obtain 2023 actuarial valuations and reports, review and benchmark the key data and underlying assumptions use by the actuary to calculate the deficit liability, in order to ensure that these appear reasonable.
+Review the related disclosures in the financial statements to ensure that this is complete and compliant. matters arose which we feel should be brought to your attention.
 N/A N/A - no action required

-Other key areas 1.
-Compliance with key Laws & Regulations - instances of non-co mpliance with key laws and regulations could have a significan t impact on the Trust.
-Review of compliance with the Academy Trust Handbook 2021 and the Academies Accounts Direction 2021 to 2022.
-Enquires as to whether there has been any correspondence from ESFA in terms of regulatory, governance or financial management matters.
-Discuss with management and review Trust board minutes for indication of any known or suspected instances of fraud, breach of laws and regs, or breach of the Trust's own internal policies and procedures.
+Other key areas Other key areas 1.
+Compliance with key Laws & Regulations - instances of non-compliance with key laws and regulations could have a significant impact on the Trust.
 Our audit testing and enquiries in these areas were carried out satisfactorily.
 No significant matters arose which we feel should be brought to your attention.
 N/A N/A - no action required